-The Superintendent shall develop regulations to implement this policy, to be adopted by the Board.
-The district shall provide annual written notice to all students and their parents/guardians of the requirements of this policy and associated regulations.
+The Board directs the Superintendent to develop regulations to implement this policy, to be adopted by the Board.
+The district will provide annual written notice to all students and their parents/guardians of the requirements of this policy and associated regulations.